biokraft/my-cursor-framework/01-Cursor-for-Everyone/06-The-Multi-Connector-Platform-MCP/06c-Exploring-the-MCP-Ecosystem.md

 ## Where to Find MCP Servers/Connectors

 The availability of MCP connectors depends on development by the Cursor team and potentially a community of third-party developers.
+Here are some good places to look:

 -   **Official Cursor Documentation:** This is always the first place to check.
 Cursor's official website and documentation will list supported MCP integrations and how to configure them.
 -   **Cursor's Settings/Integrations Panel:** Within the Cursor application itself, the MCP or Integrations section should show you currently available and configurable connectors.
 -   **Community Forums & Channels:** The Cursor community (e.g., Discord server, forums) can be a good place to learn about newly available MCPs, discuss desired integrations, or find community-driven projects.
 -   **GitHub:** Search GitHub for repositories related to "Cursor MCP" or "Cursor Connectors" as developers might share their own creations there.
+-   **Model Context Protocol Servers Repository:** A collection of reference implementations and community-built servers: [modelcontextprotocol/servers on GitHub](https://github.com/modelcontextprotocol/servers).
+-   **MCP.SO (MCP Servers Organization):** A curated directory of open-sourced MCP servers: [mcp.so](https://mcp.so/).

 ## The Future is Connected